junyu92/vue_notebook/docs/kernel/interrupt/gic.md

 ### Direct injection of virtual Software Generated Interrupts (SGIs)

-GICv4.1 supports direct injection of SGIs.

-Allows SGIs to be directly injected via the ITS.
+GICv4.1 supports direct injection of SGIs which allows SGIs to be directly injected via the ITS.
 This mechanism still requires a trap to the hypervisor on the sending PE but removes the need for a trap to the hypervisor on the receiving PE(s).